ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 At the right of the equal sign is an expression.

-If the expression can be computed at the time of its binding to a name, it (and the relationship) is between a name and a value.
-Otherwise, the expression is turned into a special value without being computed, which is the case of functions.
-Definitions with computation are discussed in this section.
-Definitions without computation, like functions, are discussed in the next section.

 Global definitions are those entered at the toplevel.
 This is what happens when writing a definition in UTop:
 ```ocaml
 # let a = 2 * 3 * 7;;